jonathantneal/wget.sh/README.md

 · kaleidoscope
 · opera

-What would you like to install: |
+What would you like to install:
 ```

+Unable find the app your looking for?
+Please [file an issue](https://github.com/jonathantneal/wget.sh/issues/new) or [contribute to this project](https://github.com/jonathantneal/wget.sh).